-THREE VIEW - NORMAL GROUND ATTITUDE (Continued)
+THREE VIEW - NORMAL GROUND ATTITUDE

-- Wing span shown with standard strobe lights installed. - Wheel base length is 66 1/2". - Propeller ground clearance is 10 7/8". - Wing area is 174 square feet. - Minimum turning radius (pivot point to outboard wing tip) is 27' 0". - Normal ground attitude is shown with nose strut showing approximately 2" of strut, and wings level.
+- Wing span shown with standard strobe lights installed. - Wheel base length is 66.5 inches. - Propeller ground clearance is 10.875 inches. - Wing area is 174.0 square feet. - Minimum turning radius (pivot point to outboard wing tip) is 27.0 feet. - Normal ground attitude is shown with nose strut showing approximately 2 inches of strut, and wings level.

-This handbook contains 9 sections and includes the material required to be furnished to the pilot by FAR Part 23.
+This POH contains 9 sections, and includes the material required to be furnished to the pilot by 14 CFR 23.
 It also contains supplemental data supplied by Cessna Aircraft Company.

 Section 1 provides basic data and information of general interest.
-It also contains definitions and explanations of symbols, abbreviations, and terminology commonly used.
+It also contains definitions or explanations of symbols, abbreviations, and terminology commonly used.